-BARE GROUND: It is possible to sleep in the wilderness with- out making camp - you simply find a suitable tree to sleep under.
+out making camp - you simply find a suitable tree to sleep under.
 You save the time it takes to make camp, but everyone in the group must make a Survival roll to find a good spot to sleep.
 Failure means you don't sleep at all.
 Since you don't have a fire to keep the cold away, you all also suffer the effects of cold (page 25).

+Not for resale.
+Permission granted to print or photocopy this document for personal use only.

+CAMP MISHAP S D10

+MISHAP

+EFFECT

+Food Spoiled

-D10 MISHAP EFFECT 1 Food Spoiled Your food has rotted or been infected by insects.
+Your food has rotted or been infected by insects.
 Half the rations you are carrying are spoiled.

+Flooding

-2 Flooding Heavy rainfall (page 42) starts in the middle of the night.
+Heavy rainfall (page 42) starts in the middle of the night.
 The camp is flooded and everything gets soaking wet.
 All characters must roll for Stamina to resist cold (page 25), and no one gets any sleep.

+Fire Dies

-3 Fire Dies The firewood is wet, and your campfire goes out.
+The firewood is wet, and your campfire goes out.
 Except in warm weather, everyone must roll for Stamina to resist cold.

-4 Fire!
+Fire!

 The flames from your campfire spread out of control.
 If you have a tent, it's destroyed.
 Each character suffers the effects of fire with intensity D, and must make a Mobility roll to save their gear.
 Failure means that one piece of equipment (GM's discretion) is lost in the fire.

+Ants

-5 Ants Your camp sits right in the middle of an ant road.
+Your camp sits right in the middle of an ant road.
 You each suffer one point of stress (damage to Empathy) and no one gets any sleep here.

+Lice

-6 Lice A randomly selected character has caught lice.
+A randomly selected character has caught lice.
 It itches horribly, and they get a rash all over their body.
 The victim suffers one point of stress (damage to Empathy) each day and cannot sleep this day.
 A successful Healing roll stops the effect.

+Mosquito Swarm

-7 Mosquito Swarm A large swarm of mosquitoes attacks the camp, driving everyone crazy.
+A large swarm of mosquitoes attacks the camp, driving everyone crazy.
 Roll two D6 for each character - for each success rolled, the character suffers one point of stress (damage to Empathy).

+Savage Animal

-8 Savage Animal A starving wolf, dog, boar or even a bear attacks the camp.
-9 Lost Gear A randomly selected character has lost a piece of gear.
+A starving wolf, dog, boar or even a bear attacks the camp.

+Lost Gear

+A randomly selected character has lost a piece of gear.
 The GM decides what was lost, and if it can be found.

+Broken Gear

-10 Broken Gear An item belonging to a randomly selected character is broken.
+An item belonging to a randomly selected character is broken.
 The GM decides what item it is.
 The item can be repaired with a Crafting roll.

-CAMP MISHAPS